joshuagryphon/plastid/README.rst

 analysis of ribosome profiling and RNA-seq data.
 Versions of it have been used in several publications.

-``plastid``'s intended audience includes computational and traditional biologists, software developers, and even those who are new to sequencing analysis.
+``plastid`` intended audience includes computational and traditional biologists, software developers, and even those who are new to sequencing analysis.
 It is released under the BSD 3-Clause license.